 Johnson was a sort of anti-Lincoln, a stumpy, vengeful, subliterate tailor who rose through the ranks of the Democratic Party in East Tennessee by railing against elites.
 In 1861, he was the only Southern senator to stay loyal to the Union, leaving him not only without a state but largely without a party.
 Lincoln appointed him military governor of Tennessee, and later, hoping to shore up his support ahead of his re-election campaign, added Johnson to his ticket.
 Johnson showed up drunk to his own swearing-in, then hid out at a friend’s house in Maryland, ashamed to show his face.
 A few weeks later, he was president.

 Then, as now, it was easy to fall down a rabbit hole.
 There was no Ritz-Carlton in Moscow, but members of Congress spent months searching for evidence that would implicate Johnson in the death of his predecessor.
 Rep. James Ashley (R-Ohio), a floor manager for the 13th Amendment, went searching for non-existent correspondence between Johnson and John Wilkes Booth.
 Rep. Benjamin Butler (R-Mass.), a crooked walrus of a man who would later serve as impeachment manager, wondered if the 18 pages missing from Booth’s diary might have implicated the president.
-The House investigated Johnson’s drinking.
-They asked if he was frequenting prostitutes.
+Politicos speculated about Johnson’s drinking and whether he was frequenting prostitutes.
 His behavior was just so inexplicable to them.
 There had to be some explanation.

 And there really was some weird shit going on.
 Take the case of John Surratt.
 Although most of the Lincoln conspirators were quickly captured, convicted, and executed by military tribunals, Surratt somehow escaped to Canada and then to Rome—where he changed his name to “John Watson” and joined the Papal Guard.